-Views: 3,086 On the 7th anniversary of Basking Ridge, New Jersey, losing its 619-year-old oak tree, the Mr. Local History Project has written a story of hope, commitment, honor, history, and township pride.
-Yes, people, there are children of the… Read More »Retrospective: The Siblings of a 619-Year Oak Tree
+Views: 3,194 On the anniversary of the 2017 loss of its 619-year-old oak tree in Basking Ridge, New Jersey, the Mr. Local History Project has written a story of hope, commitment, honor, history, and township pride.
+Yes, people, there are… Read More »Retrospective: The Siblings of a 619-Year Oak Tree

-Views: 4,473 NOTE: Warren, Far Hills and Bernardsville were all part of Bernards Township in the early 18th, 19th and 20th centuries.
-Cemeteries remain a primary source for historical research and MLH leverages many sources from cemeteries to validate early… Read More »Basking Ridge’s Oldest Cemetery
+Views: 4,616 NOTE: Warren, Far Hills, and Bernardsville were all part of Bernards Township in the early 18th, 19th, and 20th centuries.
+Cemeteries remain a primary source for historical research, and MLH leverages many sources from cemeteries to validate early… Read More »Basking Ridge’s Oldest Cemetery

 The Basking Ridge Historic Oak Tree Project Keepsake is a Treasure